superstreamlabs/memphis.js/README.md

             host: "<memphis-host>",
             port: <port>, // defaults to 6666
             username: "<username>", // (root/application type user)
             accountId: <accountId> //You can find it on the profile page in the Memphis UI.
-This field should be sent only on the cloud version of Memphis, otherwise it will be ignored.
-You can leave it empty and connect with only username and password, there is backward compatibility.
+This field should be sent only on the cloud version of Memphis, otherwise it will be ignored
             connectionToken: "<broker-token>", // you will get it on application type user creation
             password: "<string>", // depends on how Memphis deployed - default is connection token-based authentication
             reconnect: true, // defaults to true